News

 However, they got a run back in the top of the sixth after Livingston crushed a solo shot to right field for his third hit of the game.
 The homer also put Livingston a triple away from the cycle, so however the rest of the game went, it was clear Livingston’s at-bats were going to be must-see TV.

-The Saints offense seemed to have a bit more momentum in the bottom of the seventh after how the past inning had gone, getting a couple hits and putting a runner on third base with less than two out.
+The Saints’ offense seemed to have a bit more momentum in the bottom of the seventh after how the past inning had gone, getting a couple of hits and putting a runner on third base with less than two out.
 But again, it was a frustratingly empty rally and the score stayed 4-1.

 And, the momentum stalled there.
 Fielding errors haunted the Saints again as they gave up two more runs and fell further into a 6-1 deficit.

-Livingston blasted a ball in the bottom of the inning, and off the bat it looked like he may have a chance for his cycle.
-But when the ball fell to earth, it looked like it landed in the left-fielder’s glove.
+Livingston blasted a ball in the bottom of the inning, and off the bat, it looked like he may have a chance for his cycle.
+But when the ball fell to earth, it looked like it landed in the left fielder’s glove.
 The ball did fall out, allowing Livingston to reach base for a fourth time, but it was ruled a missed-catch error and Livingston only made it to second base anyway.

-They couldn’t get anything going in the bottom of the ninth to build on for the next game, and the final score was an unsightly 14-1.
+Arroyo Seco couldn’t get anything going in the bottom of the ninth to build on for the next game, and the final score was an unsightly 14-1.

 But even though there was much that made Saints fans want to look away, the loss illustrated two beautiful things about baseball.